node-modules/clet/README.md

 **Aiming to make end-to-end testing for command-line apps as simple as possible.**

-- Powerful, simplified and chainable APIs.
+- Powerful, Simplified and Chainable APIs.
 - Easy to interactive with prompts.
 - Modern, ESM first, also support commonjs.